 While there’s never a “perfect” time to start the GAPS Diet™, some are better than others.
+A GAPS Diet Christmas may not be ideal, but starting the day after Christmas might just work out great in some situations.

 If you’re traveling during Christmas and the New Year, or if you work at one of those companies that are slammed with work at the very end of the year, this is NOT a good time to begin GAPS.
 The best times to begin are when you have some space in your life to prepare and to begin with the ability to make it your top priority.